-Thukpa is a noodle soup with assorted vegetable, chicken or mutton soup.
+Thukpa is a noodle soup with assorted vegetables, chicken or mutton soup.
 It is best served with fiery chutney further enhancing the taste.
-This mouth watering cuisine is best to have during cold weather or you can have it whenever you feel so.
+This mouth-watering cuisine is best to have during cold weather or you can have it whenever you feel so.

-Unlike Thukpa, Thenthuk is prepared with wheat flour dough cut unevenly with soup.
-It is also a daily dish of the locals.
-It is also served in both veg and non-veg.
+Unlike Thukpa, Thenthuk is prepared with wheat flour dough to cut unevenly with soup.
+It is also the main food of Ladakh for the locals and is served in both veg and non-veg.

 Actually a Tibetan delicacy, Momo is popular throughout the region. the dumplings are stuffed with minced mutton or chicken seasoned with fine-chopped onion, salt, black peppers.
 It is cooked in a specially designed steam utensil locally known as Mokto.
 The dumplings are served with hot soups and chilly sauce.
 It can be prepared with mixed vegetable.
 You can enjoy the fried momo as well.

 There are many restaurants or taste the traditional food in fares and festival if you prefer.
 During the peak summer season you can enjoy the local foods along with local product shopping at Traditional food and craft exhibition held every Sunday at main market.
 Also, a traditional food festival named Mamani is also celebrated in Kargil for three days.

 The traditional foods of Ladakh indicate the simplicity of ways of life of the people.
 So, enjoy the local meals and learn lot more about the culture aspects of the region